demistry/CryptoCur_App/README.md

 You can clone the app, build and run on android studio.
-App runs on android jellybean and above
+App runs on android jellybean and above.